danintel/sawtooth-faq/sawtooth.rst

 What is the difference between Sawtooth, Sawtooth Lake, and Hyperledger Sawtooth?
 -------------------------------
 Sawtooth Lake was Intel's original code name for its blockchain research project.
 After it was contributed to the Linux Foundation's Hyperledger consortium, the name was changed to Hyperledger Sawtooth.
-Sawtooth is just shorthand for Hyperledger Sawtoot and are the same thing.
+Sawtooth is just shorthand for Hyperledger Sawtooth and are the same thing.

 What is the difference between Hyperledger Sawtooth and Hyperledger Fabric?